taf-2/TAF2/README.md

 python3 launch_analysis.py
  ```

-For each test suite, a analysis will be added in a csv file.
+For each test suite, an analysis will be added in a csv file.

 **Test cases generation tuning:**
 You can modify the number of generated test cases for each test suites by editing L6 of the file settings.xml